-David S. Wetherell, CMGI's chairman, president, and chief executive officer, beneficially owned approximately [ ]% of CMGI's outstanding common stock as of March 1, 2000.
+David S. Wetherell, CMGI's chairman, president, and chief executive officer, beneficially owned approximately 12.6% of CMGI's outstanding common stock as of March 1, 2000.
 As a result, Mr. Wetherell possesses significant influence over CMGI on matters, including the election of directors.
-Additionally, Compaq Computer Corporation and its wholly owned subsidiary, Digital Equipment Corporation, owned approximately [ ]% of CMGI's outstanding common stock as of March 1, 2000.
+Additionally, Compaq Computer Corporation owned approximately 15% of CMGI's outstanding common stock as of March 1, 2000.
 The concentration of CMGI's share ownership may:

-. delay or prevent a change in control of CMGI;

-- . impede a merger, consolidation, takeover or other business involving CMGI; or - . discourage a potential acquiror from making a tender offer or otherwise attempting to obtain control of CMGI.
+- . delay or prevent a change in control of CMGI; - . impede a merger, consolidation, takeover or other business involving CMGI; or - . discourage a potential acquiror from making a tender offer or otherwise attempting to obtain control of CMGI. - 14